prrao87/fine-grained-sentiment/README.md

 The above dictionary makes it easier to update the framework with more models and methods over time - simply update the method name and its class names and models files as shown above.

-To run a single case just pass one method as an argument
+To run a single case just pass one method as an argument:

     python3 run_classifiers.py --method textblob